paulbersch/dbunit-presentation/PITCHME.md

-# DBUnit and PHPUnit in Hosted
+## DBUnit and PHPUnit in Hosted
+and more broadly
+### Evolving the codebase with the aid of testing

 #HSLIDE

-This code is untestable!
+### The vicious circle of uncertainty

+We can't test this code until we change it!

-It is too risky to change this code!
+It is too risky to change this code because we don't have tests!

 #HSLIDE